Research Group of Len Luyt

 Bahrami, SB; Tolg, C; Peart, T; Symonette, C; Veiseh, M; Umoh, JU; Holdsworth, DW; McCarthy, JB; Luyt, LG; Bissell, MJ; Yazdani, A; Turley, EA.
 Receptor for Hyaluronan Mediated Motility (RHAMM/HMMR) is a Novel Target for Promoting Subcutaneous Adipogenesis.
 Integrative Biology 9, 223-237, 2017.

 Barbon, SM; Novoa, S; Bender, D; Groom, H; Luyt, LG; Gilroy, JB.
 Copper-Assisted Azide-alkyne Cycloaddition Chemistry as a Tool for the Production of Emissive Boron Difluoride 3-Cyanoformazanates.
 Org.
 Chem.
 Frontiers 4(2), 178-190, 2017.

 Hou, J; Charron, CL; Fowkes, MM; Luyt, LG.
 Bridging Computational Modeling with Amino Acid Replacements to Investigate GHS-R1a-Peptidomimetic Recognition.
 Eur.
 J. Med.
 Chem., 822-833, 2016.

 Our laboratory is located at the London Regional Cancer Program, and is part of the Cancer Research Laboratories.
-Graduate students in the Luyt group are candidates of the Department of Chemistry Graduate Program.
+Graduate students in the Luyt group are candidates of the Department of Chemistry Graduate Program at Western University.

 Please direct any questions regarding research opportunities or collaborations to Dr. Len Luyt.